DataDog/the-monitor/mongodb/monitoring-mongodb-performance-metrics-wiredtiger.md

 #Monitoring MongoDB performance metrics (WiredTiger)

 *This post is part 1 of a 3-part series about monitoring MongoDB performance with the WiredTiger storage engine.
-[Part 2](https://www.datadoghq.com/blog/collecting-mongodb-metrics-and-statistics) explains the different ways to collect MongoDB metrics, and [Part 3](https://www.datadoghq.com/blog/monitor-mongodb-performance-with-datadog) details how to monitor its performance with Datadog.*
+[Part 2](https://www.datadoghq.com/blog/collecting-mongodb-metrics-and-statistics) explains the different ways to collect MongoDB metrics, and [Part 3](https://www.datadoghq.com/blog/monitor-mongodb-performance-with-datadog) details how to start monitoring MongoDB performance with Datadog.*

 If you are using the MMAPv1 storage engine, visit the companion article “[Monitoring MongoDB performance metrics (MMAP)](https://www.datadoghq.com/blog/monitoring-mongodb-performance-metrics-mmap)”.